Police: More than one gunman suspected in Springfield shooting that injured 6

 The motive behind the shooting isn't clear yet, but it is not believed to be a hate crime or gang-related at this time, Graf said.

-He encouraged anyone with any information to call 911 dispatchers at 937-324-7680 and asked to speak with someone from the Springfield Police Division.
+He encouraged anyone with any information to call 911 dispatchers at 937-324-7680 and ask to speak with someone from the Springfield Police Division.

-South Yellow Springs Street was blocked in the area of South Yellow Springs and West John streets Wednesday morning.

-One of our crews on the scene reported seeing bullet holes in the doors and windows of the building where the shooting happened.